cs-fullstack-fall-2018/portfolio-updates-2-myiahm/README.md

 # portfolio-updates-2

-1) Where are you now?
+1) Did you complete yesterday's agenda/objectives you set in the homework?

 2) What are you going to finish by tomorrow morning?